 The lookout point from St Paul’s Church offers scenic views of Melaka.
 Constructed by the Portuguese in honor of the Virgin Mary, the church was used as the temporary tomb of St Francis Xavier.
 It later fell into disrepair and only the ruins stand above Paul’s Hill.

-Since St Paul’s Church is a major tourist attraction, you’ll find lots of souvenir stalls and locals selling cold juice and water which is highly welcomed after climbing up the hill in the scorching heat.
+Since St Paul’s Church is a major tourist attraction in Malacca, you’ll find lots of souvenir stalls and locals selling cold juice and water which is highly welcomed after climbing up the hill in the scorching heat.

 EXPLORE THE PORTA DE SANTIAGO AT A’FAMOSA FORT